 575-lb. bench press (video-verified), 711-lb. squat (competition), 799-lb. deadlift (competition)

 Under his given name Ettore Ewen, Big E Langston was one of the world’s best powerlifters, and not that long ago.
 After playing college football, Big E turned to powerlifting and pro wrestling in 2009.
 In 2010 and 2011, he won national powerlifting titles in the 275-pound class and then (though weighing only 292) the unlimited class.
 His best competition lifts are: squat with knee wraps 711 lbs.
 (322.5 kg.), bench press 529 lbs.
 (240 kg.), deadlift 799 lbs.
 (362.5 kg.), and total 2039 lbs.
 (925 kg.), all raw (without the help of multi-ply suits).
-In a video shot in 2012 in John Cena’s gym (with John Cena shouting with glee), Big E bench pressed 575 pounds while wearing a sleeveless T. Since then, in the WWE, Big E Langston has been a world champion, both as part of the tag team New Day and as an individual.
+In a video shot in 2012 in John Cena’s gym (with Cena shouting with glee), Big E bench pressed 575 pounds while wearing a sleeveless T. In the WWE, Big E Langston was a world champion, both as part of the tag team New Day and as an individual.
+A broken neck in 2022 likely ended his wrestling career prematurely.

 3. KEN PATERA